 Other pens I tried that did NOT fit in either my Cricut Explore Air or my Cricut Maker include Sharpie Fine Point Markers, Pilot Rollerball Precise v5, and Pilot G2 Gel Pens.
 I did get a BIC Mechanical Pencil to work once in my Explore Air 2, but it would not fit later on in my Explore Air or Maker.
 Note, however, that you may be able to use these and other pens that don’t fit if you purchase the Ultimate Cricut Pen Adapter Set off Etsy—I’ve put a link to it in this video’s description.

 When you’re ready, load your mat and press the Go button to begin writing.
-For my writing text, I set most all of these pens to write in the same “writing” font called Dear John, which is a Cricut font that is a part of Cricut Access.
-The only two that aren’t in the Dear John font are the two calligraphy pens, which are in Emiline, also a part of Cricut Access.
+For my writing text, I set most of these pens to write in the same “writing” font called Dear John, which is a Cricut font that is a part of Cricut Access.
+The only two that aren’t in the Dear John font are the two calligraphy pens, which are in Emiline, also available with Cricut Access.

 Here are the results of my Cricut writing test: